Oneflow-Inc/CoModels/nlp/libai/SwinTransformerV2/README.md

 $ tree data
 path/to/imagenet
 ```
-### How to Train SwinTransformer Model with Parallelism
+### How to Train SwinTransformerV2 Model with Parallelism

 <details>
 <summary>Training code</summary>